You know what a Santoku knife looks like, but what do you know about Santoku knife uses?

 The long, curved blade of a chef knife allows for it to quickly cut small items like herbs and garlic by way of a rocking motion (during which the tip of the knife stays firmly planted on the cutting board).

 In contrast, Santoku blades — like the blades of many Japanese knives — are much more flat.
 Some Japanese knives are actually totally flat the entire length of the blade, while most Santokus (like Made In's Santoku Knife) typically have a small upward curve of the cutting edge near the knife's tip.
 This small curve aids in making slicing smoother, but isn't steep enough for a rocking motion method to be used.

 What does all that mean?
-That Santoku users slice by lifting the entire knife off the cutting board then pushing down and away from them into the food item rather than slicing by way of a rocking motion.
-This technique is slightly slower than that used with a Western style chef knife because a little more care has to be put into where the knife is placed, but the tradeoff is that it allows for the creation of thinner slices than a chef knife.
+Santoku users slice by lifting the entire knife off the cutting board then pushing down and away from them into the food item rather than slicing by way of a rocking motion.
+This technique is slightly slower than that used with a Western style chef knife because a little more care has to be put into where the knife is placed, but the tradeoff is that it allows for the creation of thin slices.

 Made In's Santoku Knife

 The Santoku is a kitchen knife that excels at precision cuts like dicing because of their smaller, easily maneuverable blade size (typically around 7 inches, which is shorter than a typical Western chef knife).
 In addition, most Santoku knives have a blade angle of 10 to 15 degrees, giving them the ability to dice more precisely than knives with a wide blade.

 Compared to a chef knife, a Santoku can dice more precisely.
 However, this comes at the expense of a marginal amount of prep time as chef knives and their rocking motion can dice a little more quickly than a Santoku knife.
 Because they're more precise, though, Santoku knives are better mincing tools than chef knives.
 When it comes to deciding between a chef knife and Santoku, it's truly all about the situation you're in!